 Who's Next in Line for the "C" in Minnesota?

-With another injury to Jared Spurgeon, the question of when a new captain for the Minnesota Wild may be necessary.
+With another injury to Jared Spurgeon, the question of when a new captain for the Minnesota Wild is necessary may be coming more quickly than we would like.

 Since the 2009-10 season, the Minnesota Wild has awarded the coveted "C" to only two players...
 Mikko Koivu and Jared Spurgeon.
 Both of these gentlemen epitomize what the franchise truly desires in a team captain: leadership, communication, effective play, and promotion of team unity.
 The selection of players by the organization to serve in this role is not something the Wild seems to take lightly, and the trend for the franchise appears to lean toward picking a captain who can fill the role for multiple campaigns.